Alfred the Great

 Alfred the Great (Ælfrǣd /ang/; c.
 849 – 26 October 899) was King of the West Saxons from 871 to 886, and King of the Anglo-Saxons from 886 until his death in 899.
 He was the youngest son of King Æthelwulf and Æthelwulf's first wife Osburh, who both died when Alfred was young.
 Three of Alfred's brothers, Æthelbald, Æthelberht and Æthelred, reigned in turn before him.
 Under Alfred's rule, considerable administrative and military reforms were introduced, prompting lasting change in England.

 After ascending the throne, Alfred spent several years fighting Viking invasions.
-He won a decisive victory in the Battle of Edington in 878 and made an agreement with the Vikings, dividing England between Anglo-Saxon territory and the Viking-ruled Danelaw, which consisted of Scandinavian York, the north-east Midlands, and East Anglia.
-Alfred also oversaw the conversion of Viking leader Guthrum to Christianity.
+He won a decisive victory at the Battle of Edington in 878 and made an agreement with the Vikings, dividing England between Anglo-Saxon territory and the Viking-ruled Danelaw, which consisted of Scandinavian York, the north-east Midlands, and East Anglia.
+Alfred also oversaw the conversion of the Viking leader Guthrum to Christianity.
 He defended his kingdom against the Viking attempt at conquest, becoming the dominant ruler in England.
-Alfred began styling himself as "King of the Anglo-Saxons" after reoccupying London from the Vikings.
-Details of his life are described in a work by 9th-century Welsh scholar and bishop Asser.
+In 886 Alfred began styling himself "King of the Anglo-Saxons" after reoccupying London from the Vikings.
+Details of his life are described in a work by the 9th-century Welsh scholar and bishop Asser.

 Alfred had a reputation as a learned and merciful man of a gracious and level-headed nature who encouraged education, establishing a court school for both nobles and commoners to be educated in both English and Latin, and improving the legal system and military structure and his people's quality of life.
 He was given the epithet "the Great" from as early as the 13th century, though it was only popularised from the 16th century.
 Alfred is the only native-born English monarch to be labelled as such.